MR-DOS/LowCapacitanceProbe/README.md

 # LowCapacitanceProbe

+# THIS DESIGN IS STILL UNDER CONSTRUCTION, ANY EXPORTED DATA ARE NON-FINAL AND ARE LIKELY NOT TO WORK.
+DO NOT ATTEMPT TO BUILD THIS DEVICE UNTIL THIS NOTICE DISAPPEARS!

 1+ GHz AC Probe with low input capacitance (no more than 1 pF, hopefully)

 2 dB flatness should be approx. 1.6 GHz, 3 dB flatness should be about 2.1 GHz, 6 dB flatness should be about 3.3 GHz.
 Design needs to be verified in reality (simulation is likely over-optimistic).
 In-band flatness should be better than 0.2 dB.
 Lower 6 dB corner should be at about 30 kHz while 3 dB corner is at about 50 kHz.
 The design should have fairly low noise, at least above 1 MHz.